fairdirect/foodrescue-app/README.md

     Explanations:

     We choose an Android SDK platform (like `platforms;android-29`) that provides at least the API level of your device.
-Choosing a newer SDK here is no problem, as restricting created APK packages to require a lower API level for installation is possible.
-The API level number supported by your Android testing device can be found [here](https://developer.android.com/studio/releases/platforms).
+The API level supported by your Android testing device can be found [here](https://developer.android.com/studio/releases/platforms).
+The Qt documentation tells to choose API level 28 for the build SDK of a Qt 5.12.0 - 5.13.1 application ([see](https://doc.qt.io/qtcreator/creator-deploying-android.html#selecting-api-level)).
+However it works fine with API level 29 here, probably because we use CMake here and not Qt's default build system qmake.
+Also, choosing a newer SDK here than your targeted devices provide is no problem, as APK packages are configured via `AndroidManifect.xml` to accept a minimum API level of 16 and target API level 29 for installation.

     The version of the build tools has to correspond to the version of the Android SDK platform, but will not be the same version.
 For example in the versions chosen below, indeed, build tools 28.0.2 are required to go together with Android platform SDK 29.
 The requirements can be found on [this page](https://developer.android.com/studio/releases/platforms).